 Best sort your advent calendar this week so you don’t miss the first day of the month.
 For an easy option buy a simple chocolate one (all supermarkets and stores have them), or if you’re keen to splurge you can opt for something more expensive like a Lego calendar where they get a toy each day.
 Another fun option is to make your own calendar – simply buy small trinkets or edible treats, wrap them up and number each one, then tie to a tree branch and hang it up.
-There are loads of other cool ideas for advent calendars too on Pinterest if you’re looking for inspiration.
+We’ve found loads of other cool ideas for advent calendars too, so click through if you’re looking for inspiration!

 You can put up decorations anytime you want, but traditionally the first day of December is the right day to do it.
 If you already have a fake tree then you’re good to go, a real tree of course requires a bit more effort so make sure you have help on hand to get it in the house.
 Get the kids involved with popping the ornaments on (no lower branches if you have a toddler!), and don’t forget a wreath for the door, fairy lights, candles, Santa signs for the garden, and any other festive items you like to place around the house.
 If you’re feeling crafty, you can even make some new decorations with the kids which is a fun and festive activity.